 Another pest prevention tactic is to rotate where you plant cucumbers, squash, and other cucurbits in the coming season.

 Because these beetles overwinter in the soil and garden debris, crop rotation can help prevent damage to plants.
-This is because the pests won’t readily access their favorite plants when they hatch.
+This is because the pests will not readily access their favorite plants when they hatch.

 22. Kaolin Clay